EdenKupe/anarchysf/pages/m/000900 Nick Mamatas.md

 yearReleased: "2018"
 author: "Nick Mamatas"
 ---
-Blurb to _Sensation_: When Julia Hernandez leaves her husband, shoots a  real estate developer, and then vanishes without a trace, she slips out of the  world she knew and into the Simulacrum—a place where human history is both  guided and thwarted by the conflict between a species of anarchist wasps and a  collective of hyperintelligent spiders.
+Blurb to _Sensation_: "When Julia Hernandez leaves her husband, shoots a  real estate developer, and then vanishes without a trace, she slips out of the  world she knew and into the Simulacrum—a place where human history is both  guided and thwarted by the conflict between a species of anarchist wasps and a  collective of hyperintelligent spiders."

 Clever and funny, it is disconcertingly narrated by the spiders,  collectively using the 'arachnid plural' We.
 More anarchic than anarchist,  though.